mahdighadiriii/mahdighadiriii/README.md

     <li>A qualified and experienced software engineer with extensive expertise in back-end and API projects.
 Proficient in web development and back-end software creation, with over two years of experience across various systems.
 Skilled in generating comprehensive technical reports.
 Self-motivated and capable of working effectively both independently and as part of a team.
 Committed to adhering to established processes and procedures.</li>
   </ul>

-- 🔭 I’m currently working on [Django-Advance-Blog](https://github.com/mahdighadiriii/Django-Advance-Blog)
+- 🔭 I’m currently working for (https://ava.co.ir/fa)

 - 🌱 I’m currently learning **Kubernetes**